Nairobi gay community use ‘dirty tricks’ to spread influence

 By NYAMBEGA GISESA

-The city’s growing homosexual community has adopted an aggressive strategy to spread its influence, hit back at bias and recruit more people into the habit, The Nairobian
+The city’s growing homosexual community has adopted an aggressive strategy to spread its influence, hit back at bias and recruit more people into the habit, The Nairobian can reveal.

 Information obtained from local closed online same-sex forums, multiple interviews and gay rights meetings indicate the targeting of entertainment joints and individuals deemed to be against the minority sexual orientation.